mockoon/mockoon.com/content/docs/latest/templating/mockoon-helpers.md

 ## oneOf

-Select a random item in the array passed in parameters. `oneOf` will return the actual value in the array.
+Select a random item in the first parameter array or in the parameters list if the first parameter is not an array. `oneOf` will return the actual value in the array.
 Set the `stringify` parameter to `true` (default to `false`) to get a JSON stringified result.

+Parameters can be passed in two ways.
+An **array** can be passed as the **first parameter**:

 | Arguments (ordered) | Type    | Description          |
 | ------------------- | ------- | -------------------- |